Topic: DMD0225

 The password for the User Account can be supplied in either of the following ways:

-Text - enter the password directly in the field provided.
-Passwords are 4 to 8 characters in length, with no embedded white-space characters, and are case sensitive.
+Select Text to enter the password directly in the field provided.
+Passwords are 4 to 32 characters in length (Do-more versions previous to 2.10 only allowed 4 to 8 character passwords), with no embedded white-space characters, and are case sensitive.
 Leave this empty for Default User with no password.

 Note: the password is obfuscated in the instruction editor, but it is it NOT encrypted when the instruction is saved.
 The contents of the password field will be displayed in plain text in the text file if the project is Exported, and in the Output Window in the result of a Find All operation.

-Variable - the password already exists in a String, enter that String in the field.
+Select Variable if the password already exists in a String, enter that String in the field.

-Enable - designates how this instruction is enabled.
+Enable specifies how this instruction is enabled.
 Select from one of the following:

 The On Success and On Error parameters specify what action to perform when this instruction completes.
 You do not have to use the same type of selection for both On Success and On Error.